 In 2009 the abbey ruins closed.
 This was after condition surveys highlighted that they were no longer safe to be open to the public.

 In 2010 the Abbey Quarter was conceived to pull together a number of historic buildings and monuments in the Abbey’s former precinct into one co-ordinated approach.
-Conservation work of the Ruins and Gateway and the development of a new interpretation scheme started in February 2017 and will be completed by summer 2018.
+Conservation work of the Ruins and Gateway and the development of a new interpretation scheme started in February 2017 and will be completed by June 2018.